yoons12055/yoons12055/README.md

 ## Current
 - Work as a software engineer intern at **Bank of America** in Summer 2022 (App Development)
-- Studying IOS Development with Swift and Xcode through **iOS & Swift - The Complete iOS App Development Bootcamp**
+- Studying IOS Development with Swift and Xcode through an Udemy Course **iOS & Swift - The Complete iOS App Development Bootcamp**

 ## Plans
 - Plan to take an Udemy Course  **Docker Mastery: with Kubernetes + Swarm from a Docker Captain**